 It's pretty simple: Anything you don’t get rid of will need to be packed.
 Selling or throwing away things ahead of time is pretty much packing.

 There’s only two outcomes for the undesired things: It will be thrown away or sold.
+Recyclable items may also be packed inside a commercial recycling box, which can be delivered to recycling centers for proper disposal.

 For best results, streamline the process.
 The first step is to begin an Excel spreadsheet.
 In the first column, list the undesirable items.
 In the second list, BYE or SELL.